ajaygandecha/ajaygandecha/README.md

 ![Swift](https://img.shields.io/badge/-Swift-05122A?style=flat&logo=swift)
 ![SwiftUI](https://img.shields.io/badge/-SwiftUI-05122A?style=flat&logo=swift&logoColor=03c3ff)

 Screenboard is a MacOS allows you to annotate anywhere on your screen - great for teachers, presenters, students, and more.
+Screenboard makes it easy to quickly toggle between annotating and interacting with other apps - and includes many familiar keyboard shortcuts that seamlessly switch between colors, tools, and modes.
+Users can annotate with freeform drawing or with shapes with ten customizable colors.
+Users can also add multiple pages, allowing them to add more drawing space without having to erase all their annotations.
+Screenboard has many customization options.
+You can customize the available colors, the appearance of the cursor and toolbar, and more!
+All customizations sync with iCloud to ensure that using Screenboard on multiple computers is a breeze.

-Built with **Swift** and **SwiftUI.**
+Screenboard is written in with **Swift** and **SwiftUI.**

 Learn more at [https://screenboardapp.com/](https://screenboardapp.com/)!